Avital Cohen Sizzles In Backless Gray Jumpsuit For Lower Body Workout Video

 Next, she ended her circuit with a set of glute kickbacks.
 Leaning over a stool and propping herself up with her arms, Avital then raised each of her legs behind her.
 She did this exercise with the resistance band around her thighs.

 As this was a promotional post for fitness beverage company Red Line Energy, the footage of Avital exercising was intercut with clips of her sipping from one of their products.
-She promoted the drink in her caption too and included a motivational message for her fans about focusing on one’s goals.
+She promoted the drink in her caption too and included a motivational message for her fans about the importance of focusing on one’s goals.

 View this post on Instagram